Home > All Recipes > Small Cakes > Small Vanilla Orange Gingerbread Cream Cake

 2/3 cup granulated sugar, 1/4 cup canola oil, 1 large egg, room temperature, 1 teaspoon vanilla extract

-• Pour the batter equally into the prepared cake pans and bake for 18 to 22 minutes, or until the cakes are golden, spongy to the touch, and a toothpick inserted in the middle comes out clean.
-Tip Use a cookie scoop to equally portion the batter into the cake pans.
+• Pour the batter equally into the prepared cake pans and bake for 18 to 22 minutes, or until the cakes are golden, springy to the touch, and a toothpick inserted in the middle comes out clean.
+Tip – Use a cookie scoop to equally portion the batter into the cake pans.

 Gingerbread Mousse

-• Set one of the cake layers on your serving plate.
-Spoon or pipe half of the cooled Gingerbread Pudding onto the middle of the cake – leaving at least 1/2 inch around the edges.
+• When ready to assemble the cake, make the gingerbread mousse.
+Set one of the cake layers on your serving plate.
+Spoon or pipe half of the cooled gingerbread pudding into the middle of the cake, leaving at least 1/2 inch around the edges.

-• In a small mixing bowl, beat the heavy cream using a hand held mixer on high speed until stiff peaks form.
-NoteYou can add 1 tablespoon of powdered sugar if you want the mousse to be a little sweeter.
+• In a small mixing bowl, use a hand mixer to beat the cream until stiff peaks form.
+Note You can add 1 tablespoon of powdered sugar if you want the mousse to be a little sweeter.

 1/2 of the Gingerbread Pudding